BEAUTY Powered BEAST: The BEAUTY Equation

 and

-where $\Psi_{\Lambda}(\bt) = \prod\nolimits_{j=1}^p\prod\nolimits_{d=1}^D \left\{\cos\left({}^jt/2^{d}\right) \right\}^{1-\Lambda_{jd}}\left\{i \sin\left({}^jt/2^{d}\right) \right\}^{\Lambda_{jd}}.$ \end{theorem}
+where $\Psi_{\Lambda}(\bt) = \prod\nolimits_{j=1}^p\prod\nolimits_{d=1}^D \{\cos(t_j/2^{d})\}^{1-\Lambda_{jd}}\{i \sin(t_j/2^{d}) \}^{\Lambda_{jd}}.$ \end{theorem}

-As an extension of Theorem~\ref{thm: bee}, identity \eqref{eq: bechar} equates a complex exponent $e^{i \bt^T\bU_D}$ and a polynomial of binary variable $A_\Lambda$'s from the binary expansion of $\bU_D.$ Equation~\eqref{eq: beauty} shows the important fact that the characteristic function of {\it any} random vector supported within $[-1,1]^p$ can be approximated by a linear combination of $\Psi_{\Lambda}(\bt)$'s, which are products of homogeneous trigonometric functions.
-Moreover, the coefficients of this linear combination are the expectations of all binary variables in the $\sigma$-field induced by $\bU_D$.
-Therefore, the properties of these expectations characterize all distributional properties of $\bU,$ and inference on them provides many important distributional insights about $\bU$.
-In particular, consider the collection of non-zero $\Lambda$'s, $\cL_{p,D,\text{unif}}=\{ \Lambda \in \Bb^{p\times D}: \Lambda \neq \zero^{p \times D}\}$.
-Note that $\bU \sim \text{Unif}[-1,1]^p$ if and only if $\Eb[A_\Lambda]=0$ for $\Lambda \in \cL_{p,D,\text{unif}},$ in which case {\it i.e.}, equation \eqref{eq: beauty} recovers the characteristic function of \text{Unif}$[-1,1]^p.$
+Building upon Lemma~\ref{thm: bee}, \eqref{eq: bechar} equates a complex exponent $e^{i \bt^T\bU_D}$ and a polynomial of binary variable $A_\Lambda$'s derived from the binary expansion of $\bU_D$.
+Equation~\eqref{eq: beauty} reveals that the characteristic function of {\it any} random vector supported within $[-1,1]^p$ can be approximated by a linear combination of $\Psi_{\Lambda}(\bt)$'s, representing products of homogeneous trigonometric functions.
+As per Theorem 1.3 in \cite{zhao2023}, these functions are linearly independent.
+Furthermore, the coefficients of this linear combination correspond to the expectations of all binary variables in the $\sigma$-field induced by $\bU_D$.
+These expectations encapsulate the distributional properties of $\bU$, and inference on them yields crucial insights into the distribution of $\bU$.
+Specifically, they provide clear insights about the goodness-of-fit tests by translating distributional properties into those of $\Eb[A_{\Lambda}]$'s.
+Moreover, sufficient statistics for $\Eb[A_{\Lambda}]$'s are the {\it symmetry statistics} $S_\Lambda=\sum_{i=1}^{n}A_{\Lambda,i}$ and equivalently $\bar{S}_\Lambda=n^{-1}\sum_{i=1}^{n}A_{\Lambda,i}.$ Consequently, test statistics should be constructed as a function of $\bar{S}_\Lambda$'s.
+We list some important examples connecting goodness-of-fit tests and $\Eb[A_{\Lambda}]$'s below: